ponjs/craco-plugin-env/README.md

   - The directory from which `.env` files are loaded.
 Can be an absolute path, or a path relative to the project root.
 - `options.vars`
   - _Default_: `{}`
   - Custom environment variables.
-For more detailed env parsing rules, please refer to the documentation of [dotenv](https://github.com/motdotla/dotenv).
+For more detailed env parsing rules, please refer to [the documentation of `dotenv`](https://github.com/motdotla/dotenv).

 ## Mode